Indianapolis Attorneys Restoring Gun Rights

 How to Restore Gun Rights in Indiana after a Domestic Violence Conviction

 The first step is to file a petition to ask the court to restore your right to possess a firearm.
 Indianapolis attorneys restoring gun rights file those petitions in the court where the conviction occurred, whether that was in Marion County or elsewhere in the state.
 The petition must also be served on the prosecutor in the county of your domestic battery conviction to give the prosecutor an opportunity to state an objection, if any.
-In evaluating your request, the court will review the petition and any objection or other statement provided by the prosecutor and consider factors such as:- Whether you have been subject to a court order that prohibits you from possessing a firearm, such as a no-contact order, a protective order, or a workplace violence restraining order

 - Whether you have successfully completed a substance abuse program if required by court order